By Tim Lambert

 This phrase comes from a play called The Birds by the Greek dramatist Aristophanes (c.448-385 BC).
 In the play, the birds decide to build a utopian city called Cloud cuckoo land.

-These are an insincere display of grief or sadness.
+These are insincere displays of grief or sadness.
 It comes from the old belief that a crocodile wept (insincerely!) if it killed and ate a man.

 CUT AND RUN